Service + Area

 • Primary nearby markets used in Tri-Peak's Rogers planning for steel erection include Bentonville, Lowell, Centerton, Bella Vista, Pea Ridge, Joplin, and Neosho.

-• This nearby-coverage set helps Tri-Peak keep steel erection coordination local to Benton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+• This nearby-coverage set helps Tri-Peak keep steel erection coordination local to Benton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Rogers, AR Steel Erection Scope Types